 Procedures for the Thesis

 If a master's student chooses to write a thesis, then there will be a thesis defense consisting of a presentation of the thesis followed by questions related to the thesis.
 There will be a committee consisting of three or more members chosen by the committee chair, ordinarily the advisor of the thesis, in consultation with the graduate coordinator.
 Permissions are not needed from the Vice Provost's office.
 The exam should take place at least two and preferably three weeks before commencement.
 The student reserves the room for two hours, although the exam is often shorter in duration.
 The Committee reports the result of the exam to the Graduate Director and to the Vice Provost.
 The thesis is archived electronically.
-When taking this exam, the Thesis Option form must be completed by the Advisor and returned to the Graduate Director.
+When taking this exam, the Certificate of Thesis Approval must be completed, signed, and returned to the Graduate Director.
 Please refer to the Thesis guide for instructions on master's thesis.